OpenGVLab/OmniQuant/README.md

 - `--eval_ppl`: evaluating the perplexity of quantized models.
 - `--tasks`: evaluating zero-shot tasks.
 - `--resume`: loading pre-trained OmniQuant parameters.
-- `--save_dir`: saving the fake quantization model for further exploration.
 - `--multigpu`: to inference larger network on multiple GPUs
+- `--real_quant`: real quantization, which can see memory reduce
+- `--save_dir`: saving the quantization model for further exploration.